Tony Blair: Northern Ireland

 His contribution towards assisting the Northern Ireland peace process by helping to negotiate the Good Friday Agreement was widely recognised.
-Following the Omagh bombing on 15 August 1998, by members of the Real IRA opposed to the peace process, which killed 29 people and wounded hundreds, Blair visited the County Tyrone town and met with victims at Royal Victoria Hospital, Belfast.
+Following the Omagh bombing on 15 August 1998, by members of the Real IRA opposed to the peace process, which killed 29 people and wounded hundreds, Blair visited the County Tyrone town and met victims at Royal Victoria Hospital, Belfast.

-Military intervention and the War on Terror
+Military intervention and the war on terror

 In his first six years in office, Blair ordered British troops into combat five times, more than any other prime minister in British history.
 This included Iraq in both 1998 and 2003, Kosovo (1999), Sierra Leone (2000) and Afghanistan (2001).